Pheelbert/opManager-RCE/README.md

 # opManager-RCE
-DISCLAIMER: I don't condone the use of the script for anything other than legitimate security testing purposes.
+DISCLAIMER: I don't condone the use of this script for anything other than legitimate security testing purposes.

 Python script that utilizes opManager's "Workflow" feature to execute arbritrary commands on any managed device (Authenticated).